losteiner/bsdsystems/README.md

 PM_NO_CONFIRM=pm_no_confirm
 </pre>

 NOTE: Problem with ncurses can cause compilation errors later.
-Check here!
+Temp solution is pkg install ncurses!

 Install Xorg
 ============